vymao/SNVCurate/README.md

                               [-out OUTPUT_DIRECTORY]
  ```
  - `-bam_path`: The path to the BAM files and their respective index files.
- - `csv`: The csv detailing the organization of samples.
+ - `-csv`: The csv detailing the organization of samples.
 See `/postProcessing/cleanUp.csv` for proper formatting.
- - `out`: The output directory for the tumor-normal matched csv to be written to.
+ - `-out`: The output directory for the tumor-normal matched csv to be written to.